 This file is used to persist the levels of transients and their suffixes between Emacs sessions.

 This command enters edit mode.
 When edit mode is active, then all infixes and suffixes that are currently usable are displayed along with their levels.
 The colors of the levels indicate whether they are enabled or not.
 The level of the transient is also displayed along with some usage information.

-In edit mode, pressing the key that would usually invoke a certain suffix does instead prompt the user for the level that that suffix should be placed on.
+In edit mode, pressing the key that would usually invoke a certain suffix instead prompts the user for the level that suffix should be placed on.